 Through a unique range, which has not yet listed on Amazon, seller will automatically enjoy a good ranking with the associated keywords.
 If a retailer is the only one to offer a rare Ming vase, he will be in the front line with the search term “rare Ming vase”.
 Likewise, he will automatically have the buybox, since there are no other sellers on this product.
 Through a good range, the competition can be reduced or circumvented.
 However, if one is in direct competition, shopping experience and price are the decisive factors.

 Not all factors of the shopping experience is in control of sellers.
 For example, sellers have no influence on the check-out process or user-friendliness.
 However, sellers have a clear influence on other factors of the shopping experience.
-In particular the product presentation, the shipping conditions and the customer service fall into the territory of the sellers.
+In particular, the product presentation, the shipping conditions, and the customer service fall into the territory of the sellers.
 Since Amazon itself profits from a good shopping experience, Amazon will reward the retailer’s efforts to improve the shopping experience accordingly.

-Many retailers believe, that to rank higher in Amazon one has to lower their price.
+Many retailers believe that to rank higher in Amazon one has to lower their price.
 This is not true.
-Neither is the most favorable product for the relevant keywords always in the first place, nor is the most favorable price offered always in the buy box.
+Neither is the most favorable product for the relevant keywords always in the first place nor is the most favorable price always offered in the buy box.

 This can be explained with the help of Amazon’s profit function: the lower the price, the less profit makes Amazon.
-Of course, a high price leads to the fact that users either do not buy at all or but it from a cheaper competitor.
+Of course, a high price leads to the fact that users either do not buy at all or buy it from a cheaper competitor.
 It is therefore important for Amazon to find the right balance between price and quantity in the marketplace.
 Balance means that the price is as high as possible for Amazon to pay the highest fees and at the same time low enough that Amazon does not jeopardize its reputation as a price leader and does demotivate users and give its competitor an edge.
 For sellers, the important point is that Amazon does not always win the most favorable price but can also contribute a price increase to increase sales.

-Sellers want to increase sales on amazon, this depends on two success factors.
+Sellers want to increase sales on Amazon, this depends on two success factors.
 Depending on the product type (self-product/private label or third-party product), a good placement for relevant keywords or the possession of the buybox is important.
-To influence the amazon conversion rate in their favor, sellers on Amazon are available with the following factors:
+To influence the Amazon conversion rate in their favor, sellers on Amazon are available with the following factors:

-On all these factors, the optimization can be actively and purposefully done to optimize the rankings or optimize the buybox.
+On all these factors, the optimization can be actively and purposefully done to optimize the rankings or optimize the buy box.

 Know more about Amazon Seller Central vs Vendor Central

-SellerApp is an analytics platform that helps Amazon sellers improve their Amazon rankings by finding the right product, optimize product listings with the best Amazon keywords and search terms, and win the buy box.
+Amazon SellerApp is an analytics platform that helps Amazon sellers improve their Amazon rankings by finding the right product, optimize product listings with the best Amazon keywords and search terms, and win the buy box.
 SellerApp helps you build a profitable online business and a successful Amazon Seller.
 Signup on SellerApp to boost your Amazon sales.